Todd Martin: Coaching

-After his playing career, Martin coached Mardy Fish, World #18 from 2004-2007 then Novak Djokovic, World#1 from 2009-2010.
+After his playing career, Martin coached Mardy Fish, World #18 from 2004-2007 then Novak Djokovic from 2009-2010.
 Martin credits his own development to coaches Rick Ferman, youth coach and mentor; Jose Higueras, coach and teacher throughout professional career; and Dean Goldfine who coached Martin for seven years.

 In 1993, he founded Todd Martin Youth Leadership, in his hometown of Lansing, Michigan that serves at risk youth and provides tennis, education and leadership programming to over 10,000 children to date.
 He continues to volunteer his time and visits when able.

 CEO, International Tennis Hall of Fame

 The ITHF stewards the history of tennis, honors the players and contributors to the sport of tennis.
 As CEO, Martin drives globalization, leading all elements of the 501c3 nonprofit business, strategic planning, revenue generation, and ambassadorial duties.
 He is responsible for the day-to-day operations of the seven-acre national historic landmark including an American Alliance of Museums accredited museum, a 20 court public tennis facility, an ATP Tour professional tournament, and enshrinement process.